microsoft/vscode-dtdl/README.md

 | --- | --- |
 | `DTDL: Create Interface...`  | Create new interface from predefined or customized templates. |

+## Trouble Shooting

+### Error when creating the interface

+As default, the extension will get the available templates from *[[extension installation location](https://code.visualstudio.com/docs/editor/extension-gallery#_where-are-extensions-installed)]/vsciot-vscode.vscode-dtdl-[extension release version]/templates*.
+But if delete this folder or all templates files in this folder, you will have an error when creating the interface.
+In order to fix this issue, you could copy the templates from [DTDL repository](https://github.com/microsoft/vscode-dtdl) to your local templates folder manually.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a